-Accordingly, we were unable to determine whether an (upward) adjustment to the carrying amount of the recognised asset, or adjustments in respect of omitted assets or liabilities, or amendments or additions to associated disclosure, in the financial statements would have been required had this matter been resolved as of the financial statements approval date.
+Accordingly, we could not determine whether an upward adjustment to that carrying amount, recognition of additional assets or liabilities, or amendments to related disclosures would have been required had this matter been resolved by the date of approval of the financial statements.

-This project is included in intangible assets at the amount of US\$1, comprising the cost of acquisition recorded at initial recognition of US\$200.000 and full impairment US\$199.999 recognised in 2023.
+This project is included in intangible assets at US\$1 (2023: US\$1), representing an acquisition cost of US\$200.000 and full impairment of US\$199.999 recognised in 2023.